-OnRecycle work closely with a range of online recyclers, to give you access to those who want to buy your handset from you.
-Having sold the device, you are then free (with cash in hand), to spend money on the latest handset - or the one that you have been eying up for some time!
-The variety of brands and models that are available to purchase means that even if you do not currently own a handset that suits you, we will get you a price for it - allowing you to afford one that does.
-Despite what everyone tells you, not every model will suit every person.
-Your requirements may be completely different from your friend's or members of your family.
+OnRecycle work closely with a range of online phone recyclers to give you easy access to those who want to buy your handset from you.
+Having sold the device, you are then free (with cash in hand!), to treat yourself to the handset you've been eyeing up – or perhaps even the latest model!
+The sheer variety of brands and models on the market means that even if your current model isn't perfectly suited to you, we will easily get you a price for it and help you find one that does.
+Score!

-Just like many online comparison websites, we give you instant access to most of the top recyclers that trade around the world.
-When you arrive on our website, you will notice a search bar at the top of the page.
-Simply enter your current device into that search bar and the screen will return a list of phones that match your text.
+OnRecycle is the ultimate online phone recycle comparison website: we give you instant access to most of the top recyclers that trade around the world.
+Simply enter your current device into the handy search bar at the top of the page, and the screen will return a list of phones that match your search.
 Click on your phone from the options that appear, and you will be transferred to another screen to enter more details.

-At this stage, you need to tell us what the condition of your phone is like.
-Rest assured that even if the phone does not work, you will still be given a price for what you have.
-After clicking on the relevant condition, we then need to know the type of model you have, in terms of the memory size.
-Then, you can sit back and watch as recyclers compete to buy your phone!
+At this stage, we need to know what the condition of your phone is like.
+Rest assured that even if your phone doesn't work, you will still be given a price for it – whether it’s a tiny chip in the screen, completely broken or somewhere in between!
+After choosing the condition, we then need to know your phone's storage size - then, you can sit back and watch as recyclers compete to buy your phone.

-When you are ready, simply click on the 'sell now' button and follow further instructions to sell your phone and receive payment.
+When you are ready, simply click on the 'sell now' button and follow the instructions to sell your phone and receive payment.
 Having done so, you are now ready to choose a new phone!
-Although there are many brands to choose from, here are some of the most popular ones that we deal with:
+With so many brands to choose from, we've rounded up the most popular ones that we deal with:

 The Apple iPhone has become the most popular smartphone on the market.
 The first version was released in 2007, and the latest model (iPhone 7) came out in 2016.
 The iPhone is a sleek, easy to use device which comes with a range of features, the most notable of which include a multi-touch screen, videos, photos, music, email, internet browsing, text messaging, GPS, games and other applications.
 Models released since the 4S (in 2011) have featured the interactive personal assistant 'Siri' whom you can communicate with verbally to answers any questions you have.